 A: There are no geographic restrictions – you can play at whichever site you like.
-A Swiss school, for example, can play in France, Germany, Italy, Britain, or Sweden for example – it wouldn’t have to play in Switzerland.
+A Swiss school, for example, can play in France, Germany, Italy, Britain, etc. – it wouldn’t have to play in Switzerland.
 Students and schools can play at three separate regional tournaments as long as they use separate questions – the question set each tournament uses is listed here on the list of scheduled tournaments.
-Schools may also choose to play either or both of the question sets online.
+Schools may also choose to play any of the question sets online.

-The European Championships will use a third question set, and of course, students who qualify for and attend the International History Olympiad, International Geography Championships, and the International Environmental Science Olympiad will play new questions there as well.
+The European Championships will use a fourth question set, and of course, students who qualify for and attend the International History Olympiad, International Geography Championships, and the International Environmental Science Olympiad will play new questions there as well.